 Rohan Choudhury

-Before starting my PhD, I was a software engineer at Nuro, where I worked on trajectory forecasting models for self-driving vehicles.
-I graduated from Caltech where I worked on multi-agent reinforcement learning with Yisong Yue.
+Before my PhD, I was a software engineer at Nuro, developing trajectory forecasting models for self-driving vehicles, and even earlier I earned my bachelor’s degree from Caltech, where I explored multi-agent reinforcement learning with Yisong Yue.

-Outside of research, I enjoy running, lifting weights, watching sports and listening to electronic music.
+Outside of research, I enjoy running, weightlifting, watching sports, and listening to electronic music.

 news